ece1786-2023/HonestEye/README.md

 # HonestEye
 In order to run our code:
 1. git clone the project to your local
-2. import the file in google colab
+3. import the file in google colab
+4. in the "gptRequest" function, enter your openai secret key on line 2
+5. in the "Data Augmentation" section of the code, enter your openai secret key on line 2
+6. uncomment the 2 code blocks in the "Data Augmentation" section to generate the dataset
-3. run all
+7. run all